livz/livz.github.io/_posts/2016-03-10-binary-master-lieutenant-4.md

 ## 0 - Discovery

-Let's see what mitigation techniques we have here, if any, using checksec.sh, downloaded and run locally:
+Let's see what mitigation techniques we have here, if any, using [checksec.sh](http://www.trapkit.de/tools/checksec.html), downloaded and run locally:

 ```bash
 $ checksec.sh --file level4
 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH      FILE
 Partial RELRO   Canary found      NX enabled    No PIE          No RPATH   No RUNPATH   level4
 ```
 So both **NX bit** and **stack canary** are enabled.
-Sounds difficult t oexploit but let's not worry just yet and have a look at the source code:
+Sounds difficult to exploit but let's not worry just yet and have a look at the source code:

 ```c
 /*